lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/metaindexDescribeCommand.svg" target="./diagrams/metaindexDescribeCommand.svg" alt="syntax diagram for describe index command" layout="@break@" -->

 Describe an existing index based on the objects in the specified {{site.data.keyword.cos_short}} location or on the specified table.
-Use the following command to receive information of the index, such as index status, types used, location where it is stored, or number of objects processed.
+Use the following command to receive information of the index, such as index status, types that are used, location where it is stored, or number of objects processed.

 ```sql
 -- describe the index based on the metergen sample data set